michael7101/Cyclistic-Case-Study/README.md

 ![](Images/Rplot03.png)

 **Notes:**
-* The annual members use the serve more consistently throughout the week days well the causal member use the serve mostly on the weekend.
+* The annual members use the service more consistently throughout the weekdays, well the causal member uses the service mainly on the weekend.

 **Creating a new data frame using only the rows with info in the "bike_type" column and analyzing which bike type causal and member perfer:**